durrantmm/ase_read_counting_workflow/README.md

 You may need to play with the parameters in `cluster.json` to make sure that each step has enough memory and wall time allocated to it.

+## Skipping steps
+If you hypothetically have the sam or bam files ready to go, there are ways to create dummy files to fill essentially trick snakemake into running from a later step.
+It's difficult to explain this in detail, but if you do a snakemake tutorial it should be quite clear to you.